Positivity and lower bounds for the density of Wiener functionals: Examples

 We consider here a process $Z_t=(X_t,Y_t)^*$, taking values on $\R^d\times\R^n$, which solves the following stochastic differential equation: as $t\leq T$,

 We are interested in dealing with strict positivity and/or lower bounds for the probability density function of one component at a fixed time, say $X_T$, as a consequence of Theorem \ref{th-pos}.
-As for the positivity property, this is a case in which a support theorem is available, and we are going to use it strongly.
-For diffusion processes, we get an example which is essentially the same as in the paper of Ben Arous and Leandre \cite{bib:[BA.L]} and in the paper of Aida, Kusouka and Stroock \cite{bib:[A.K.S]}.
-Concerning the lower bounds, we will use lower estimates for the probability that Ito processes stays in a tube around a path proved by Bally, Fern\'andez and Meda in \cite{bfm}.
+This is a case in which a support theorem is available, and we are going to strongly use it.
+For diffusion processes (that is, if we deal with $Z_T$ and not with $X_T$ only), we get an example which is essentially the same as in the paper of Ben Arous and L\'eandre \cite{bib:[BA.L]} and in the paper of Aida, Kusouka and Stroock \cite{bib:[A.K.S]}.
+Concerning the lower bounds, we will use lower estimates for the probability that It\^o processes remains in a tube around a path proved in Bally, Fern\'andez and Meda in \cite{bfm}.